facelessuser/soupsieve/docs/src/markdown/index.md

 ## Overview

-Soup Sieve is a CSS4 selector library designed to be used with [Beautiful Soup 4][bs4].
-It aims to provide selecting, matching, and filtering with using modern CSS selectors.
+Soup Sieve is a CSS selector library designed to be used with [Beautiful Soup 4][bs4].
+It aims to provide selecting, matching, and filtering using modern CSS selectors.
+Soup Sieve currently provides selectors from a subset of the CSS4 specification.

 While Beautiful Soup comes with a builtin CSS selection API, it is not without issues.
 In addition, it also lacks support for some more modern CSS features.

-Soup Sieve supports a subset of CSS4 selectors which allows for filtering of tags in a Beautiful Soup object.
-Soup Sieve does not attempt to support all CSS4 selectors as many don't make sense in a non-browser environment.
+Sieve does not attempt to support all CSS4 selectors as many don't make sense in a non-browser environment.
 Some of the supported selectors are:

 - `#!css .classes`